 The Plan provides for the grant of incentive stock options, nonqualified stock options, stock appreciation rights and stock awards (as those terms are described below) to employees and directors of the Company and its subsidiaries.
-The Company has 849 employees and five non-employee directors, all of whom are eligible to participate in the Plan; however, based on past practice and present policy, it would be reasonable to expect that it will be the Company's managerial and officer employees (47 individuals) and non-employee directors who will receive awards under the Plan.
+The Company has 892 employees and seven non-employee directors, all of whom are eligible to participate in the Plan; however, based on past practice and present policy, it would be reasonable to expect that it will be the Company's managerial and officer employees (59 individuals) and its seven non-employee directors who will receive awards under the Plan.
 From the inception of the Plan in 2006 to the present, no awards other than stock options have been granted under the Plan, and there are no current plans to issue any awards other than stock options.